leutzed/leutzed/README.md

 - 🌱 I’m currently learning React JS and Java
 - 💬 Ask me about Javascript
-- 💡 Now, working on my "oCt" project
+- 💡 Now, working on my "rbk-alg" project
 - 📫 How to reach me: leutzed@gmail.com